-A permit shall be obtained from the administration before the development or improvement of any property except where permits are not required as defined in this article; contact the Codes Enforcement Officer to verify required permits.
-Permits from the Association shall not be required for interior repairs, alterations, or improvements so long as there is no interference with the structural portions of the dwelling and so long as the work does not involve outside walls or stairways.
+A permit shall be obtained from the administration before the development or improvement of any property; contact the Codes Enforcement Officer to verify required permits.
 Special permits are required for moving structures.

 Permits will be issued only to members in good standing.
 Exceptions for a property requiring maintenance and/or to correct hazardous conditions that adversely impact community aesthetics, health, safety or habitability of a residence.
 Permits shall be valid for a period of up to six (6) months from the date of approval and issuance.